-Long Pond Conservation Area Professional Review and Guide
+Long Pond Conservation Area Professional Guide

 "Almost all this land was pasture when it was donated to the town by Joseph Fay and his descendants, about a decade before the Civil War.
 The cultivated landscapes were typical of this period on Cape Cod, when very little forest remained anywhere along the 60-mile spit, from Sandwich to Provincetown.
 From any high point, a traveler could literally see from town to town, church steeple to church steeple.
 But Fay was determined to plant trees, and some of the hardwoods you pass on the cart paths and dirt roads passing through this landscape are remnants of his legacy.